Can you believe it?!

 Unthreading your machine is so easy too.

-- Make sure the needle is at its highest position by pressing the Needle UP button or turning your handwheel to bring the takeup lever to its highest position.
+- Make sure the needle is at its highest position by pressing the needle position button to bring the needle up.
+Or you can turn your hand wheel one full revolution towards you until the needle and takeup lever are in their highest position.

 - Lift the presser foot so that the tension discs are disengaged.